 Avoid spraying your buds with the alcohol mixture.
 This can change the taste of the strain should it be exposed to the rubbing alcohol.

-You now know how to remove spider mites or keep them away from your autoflower cannabis plants during their flowering period.
+You now know how to remove spider mites late into flowering during their flowering period.
 It pays to protect your cannabis plants at all times from any pests.
 The buds they produce are beneficial and are less hazardous as other food or drinks.
 Bill Murray got it right when he said: “It is ironic that the only thing that makes marijuana dangerous is when people get caught using or possessing it.”